pawansdevadiga/psdpublicserver/Python projects/README.md

-Note:
--Remember to install pynput module
+-Remember to install Pynput module
- code:    pip install pynput
+-code:    pip install pynput
--Sometimes, when working with Python in Visual Studio Code, if Notepad is opened and not selected, you have to click on Notepad
+-Sometimes, when working with Python in Visual Studio Code, if Notepad is opened and not selected, you have to click on Notepad.
 -After Python finishes saving the .html file, remember to take note of the file's saved location.